How to choose a residential aged care facility

 • What is the difference between shared and private rooms?

-• What is available in terms of common areas or gardens?
+• What is available in terms of communal areas or gardens?

 • How can the room be personalised?